tokenami/tokenami/README.md

 Tokenami has some advanced features that can help you build more powerful design systems.

-### Custom selectors
+### Named selectors

-Some [common selectors](https://github.com/tokenami/tokenami/blob/main/packages/@tokenami-node/stubs/tokenami.config.ts#L28) are included, but you can configure your own.
+Named selectors let you give complex selectors simple names and controls their override order.
+Some [common selectors](https://github.com/tokenami/tokenami/blob/main/packages/@tokenami-node/stubs/tokenami.config.ts#L34) are included, but you can configure your own.
 Use the ampersand (`&`) to mark where the current element's selector should be injected:

 ```ts
 export default createConfig({